domenico-piol/SCCstore/cicd/README.md

 Add the 2 secrets for docker.io to the pipeline namespace and then link one with the pipeline service-account:

-    oc secrets link pipeline dockerio-creds-username
+    oc secrets link pipeline dockerio-creds-username or
+    oc secrets link pipeline rhworkshops-dockerio-creds-username

+Use 'unlink' to reverse.. there only can be one.